esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 ## The tasks and rules section

 A Task is either a TaskGroup or a WorkTask.
-TaskGroups can have infinite child tasks of both kinds while WorkTasks only contain rules.
+TaskGroups can have infinite child tasks of both kinds while Work Tasks only contain rules.
 A WorkTask is one of update, create, delete, erase or sar.
 Naming tasks follow these rules:

-- Group tasks names must be unique while work task names must be unique within a group task
+- Group tasks names must be unique while Work Task names must be unique within a group task
 - Group tasks on the same level in the task hierarchy must have unique names
 - Work tasks on the same level in the task hierarchy must have unique names
-- Group tasks cannot have the same name as any of the work tasks it contains.
-If the work task does not have an explicit defined name it is the default name that is forbidden, i.e. the work task Delete HOTEL gets by default the name Delete_HOTEL
+- Group tasks cannot have the same name as any of the Work Tasks it contains.
+- If the Work Task does not have an explicit defined name it is the default name that is forbidden,
+- i.e., the Work Task Delete HOTEL gets by default the name Delete_HOTEL
 - The name comparison is case insensitive to prevent file name collisions on case insensitive file systems

 Running TaskGroups, will run all child tasks in defined sequence.
-Running WorkTasks, will run all tasks with same name regardless of which TaskGroup they belong and in the sequence they are defined.
+Running Work Tasks, will run all tasks with same name regardless of which TaskGroup they belong and in the sequence they are defined.

-We will often use the common phrase task both for TaskGroup and WorkTask.
+We will often use the common phrase task both for Task Group and WorkTask.

-A TaskGroup contains tasks which can be both TaskGroups and WorkTasks.
+A TaskGroup contains tasks which can be both Task Groups and Work Tasks.
 The purpose is to group tasks as an entity.

 A WorkTask is one of